vtsaplin/auto-java/README.md

 }
 ```

 As you maybe noticed we use a special annotation called `Trait` to denote a _trait_.
 The support for _traits_ is implemented as a two stage process.
-First, an annotation processor is used to generate an interface which can be implemented by the classes that want to include this trait.
-Second, the byte code generation facility comes into play to inject implementations of the methods that are inherited from the generated interface.
+First, an annotation processor is used to generate an interface which can be implemented by classes that want to include this trait.
+Second, the byte code generation facility comes into play to inject an implementation of the methods that are inherited from the generated interface.
 It simply injects an instance of a class (which represents a trait) and delegates all method calls to it.
 Actually we will end up with the same result which we could achieve doing this by hands.

 ``` java
 public class ExampleObservable implements ConcreteObservableTrait {